Cambrew Brewery: History

-In 1991 Cambrew Ltd (a Malaysian company) assumed control of the brewery and after nine months of refurbishment, the brewery recommenced production in 1992.
-In 1992 Cambrew entered into a joint venture with PepsiCo for bottling and distribution of soft drinks in Cambodia.
+In 1991, Cambrew Ltd (a Malaysian company) assumed control of the brewery and after nine months of refurbishment, the brewery recommenced production in 1992.
+In 1992, Cambrew entered into a joint venture with PepsiCo for bottling and distribution of soft drinks in Cambodia.

-In 2005 the Carlsberg Group purchased a 50% holding in the brewery.
-In 2011 the Angkor Extra Stout was awarded the Grand Gold award from Monde Selection of Belgium.
+In 2005, the Carlsberg Group purchased a 50% holding in the brewery.
+Six years later, in 2011, the Angkor Extra Stout was awarded the Grand Gold award from Monde Selection of Belgium.
+Angkor Premium Beer won the Gold Medal at the Monde Selection in 2013.

+In 2018, Carlsberg increased its stake in the brewery to 75%.
+A year later, on 1 November 2019, Carlsberg acquired full ownership of the brewery.